ntjandra/ntjandra.github.io/_posts/2023-08-02-Niche-Writer.md

 - Concepts: Marketing SEO, Data Analytics, Programatic SEO
 - Stakeholders: Marketing and Sales, maybe Engineers.

+## Honorable Mentions

-### Shared tools
+### Shared
-But across all the job positions, these are skills that remains as a must-have regardless of niche.
+Across all the job positions, these are core skills that remains as a must-have regardless of niche for a technical writer.

 - Language: English, Markdown
 - Tools: Git, Jira, Confluence
 - Concepts: Edit, Review, Agile Scrum, Kanban
 - Stakeholders: Executives

+### Competitive
+Standing out among candidates will be critical to landing that job.
+I believe the competitive expanding market will soon require another skill that all Technical Writers should be familiar with.
+Technical writers need to present their work, and being able to spin up a demo in seconds rather than minutes or days helps with making replicatable demos.
+For that reason, I suggest learning Docker, then Kubernetes to stand out and Helm for easy metric tracking.

+- Language: GoLang.
+- Tools: Docker, Kubernetes, Helm
+- Concepts: Distributed Systems

 ## What's Next
 Now that I have a new resume, categorized my niches, and disected the job descriptions, it's time to look for relationships for the Cover Letter.
 With an established relationship, I plan to enhance the site's search capabilities to help visitors explore the blogs in tandem with my stories.